Bestakdv/vhs-intro-ai/chatgpt_tutor_astar.md

 # ChatGPT as a tutor

-**can you please write the A Star algorithm in python and explain it using haversine**
+**can you please write the astar algorithm in python for adjacent lists using haversine and explain astar**

 >code is in notebook